AdaCore/aws/readme.txt

 -------

 Here are the main changes since AWS 2.3.0 :

+   - Unregistering a non registered dispatcher now raises an exception instead of returning silently.

    - Do not pass the uploaded files client's full pathname for security reasons.